forrestxu123/Android-Framework-System-Design/README.md

    - Credential Encrypted (CE) storage is available only after the user has unlocked the device.
 In addition to the protections on DE storage, CE storage keys can only be derived after unlocking the device, with protection against brute force attacks in hardware.

 Google Private Computer Core also provide following mechanism:
-- App Sandbox:  Apps operate within sandboxed environments, isolating them from apps outside of sanbox to protect user privacy when the app invloves mutiple party computation sucha as Federal AI or mutiple party computuaion.
+- App Sandbox:  Apps operate within sandboxed environments, isolating them from apps outside of sanbox to protect user privacy when the app invloves mutiple party computation sucha as Federal AI or multiple party computuaion.

-See more information below about Android Security Model analysis.
+See more information below about Android Security Model design diagram.

 <img src="securitymodel.png" alt="Android Security Model"/>

  <a name="c"></a>

 ## 3 Android Multimedia framework
-The Android Multimedia Framework provides a comprehensive solution for handling multimedia content on Android devices.
-It encompasses various components and APIs that facilitate the playback, recording, and manipulation of audio and video content.
-The framework ensures a seamless multimedia experience for users and serves as a foundation for multimedia applications.
+The Android Multimedia Framework delivers a comprehensive solution for managing multimedia content on Android devices.
+With support for a multitude of media formats, protocols, and tasks such as multimedia playback, recording, and codec operations, it ensures a flexible and enriched multimedia experience for the Android applications

 Key Components:
 - Audio Track / Media Player API